Package 'tlm'

 object

-an object of class "tlm", a result of a call to tlm.
+object of class tlm, a result of a call to tlm.

 x

-for MY: numeric. a number or a numeric vector containing the values of the explanatory variable of interest for which the expected measure of the response variable are required.
+For MY, a number or a numeric vector containing the values of the explanatory variable of interest for which the expected measure of the response variable are required.
 Default is NULL.
-For print.MY: an object of class "MY", a result of a call to MY.
+For print.MY, an object of class "MY" (an output of the MY function).

 npoints

 numeric.
 If x is NULL, the number of points where the measure should be measured.
 Default is 10.
-See ‘Details’.
+See Details below.

 space

 character.
-If "original" (default), the measure is computed in the original space of the variables.
-If "transformed", the measure is computed in the transformed space of the variables, where the model is fitted.
+If "original" (default), the measure is reported in the original space of the variables.
+If "transformed", the measure is reported in the transformed space of the variables, where the model is fitted.

 level